Buffalo Wild Wings

-Buffalo Wild Wings (originally Buffalo Wild Wings & Weck, hence the nickname BDubs, or BW3) is an American casual dining restaurant and sports bar franchise in the United States, Canada, India, Mexico, Panama, Philippines, Saudi Arabia, and United Arab Emirates which specializes in Buffalo wings and sauces.
+Buffalo Wild Wings (originally Buffalo Wild Wings & Weck, and nicknamed BW3, or BDubs or BWW) is an American casual dining restaurant and sports bar franchise specializing in chicken wings.

-As of November 2020, it had 1,279 locations across all 50 U.S. states and DC.
+As of March 2025, there are over 1,300 locations across all 50 U.S. states.
 The company is operated out of Atlanta, Georgia, home to its parent company, Inspire Brands, in the Sandy Springs district just north of downtown Atlanta.
-However, Inspire still maintains a support center in Minneapolis, Minnesota, the location of its previous headquarters.

 History

-Buffalo Wild Wings & Weck was founded in 1982 by Jim Disbrow and Scott Lowery.
-Lowery's parents had become Disbrow's guardians as they were his ice skating coaches.
-After Disbrow had finished judging an amateur figure skating competition at Kent State University, the pair met up to get some Buffalo-style chicken wings to eat.
-Failing to find any restaurant serving them, they decided to open their own restaurant serving wings.
-For the first location, they selected a location near Ohio State University, Columbus.
-Weck was an original part of the name, as beyond the wings and its dozen sauces, the restaurant served beef on weck.
+Buffalo Wild Wings & Weck (BW3) was founded in 1982 by James Disbrow and Scott Lowery, whose parents were Disbrow's ice skating coaches and guardians when he was younger.
+Meeting up in Kent, Ohio, after Disbrow had finished judging an amateur figure skating competition at Kent State University, the pair were unable to locate a restaurant that served Buffalo-style chicken wings.
+They decided to open their own restaurant, selecting a location near Ohio State University in Columbus.
+The "Weck" in the original title refers to beef on weck, a sandwich originally served at the restaurant.

-The pair brought on an additional partner, Mark Lutz, within six months after opening.
-None had any restaurant experience and thus ran all aspects of the business, including its finances, haphazardly.
-The restaurant expanded into a chain over the next decade as it added six additional locations in Ohio, Indiana, and Steamboat Springs, Colorado.
-The Colorado location was selected as they skied there.
+Within six months of opening, the pair brought on an additional partner, Mark Lutz.
+Over the next decade, they added six additional locations in Ohio, Indiana, and Steamboat Springs, Colorado.
 The company began to franchise in 1992 by working with Francorp, a Chicago-based law firm.
 The original franchise fee was $15,000 to $20,000 plus a percentage of sales.
 Its bottled wing sauces were then manufactured by Wilsey, Inc. of Atlanta.
 The company's headquarters was set up in 1992 in Cincinnati.
 By 1993, eight more locations were added, primarily in Ohio.

 In late 1994, Disbrow hired a part-time chief financial officer, Sally Smith, who was employed at his new father-in-law's business.
-In order to get her full-time, the company moved its headquarters to the Minneapolis/Saint Paul area where Smith wished to stay.
-Smith had to deal with issues with lenders and the Internal Revenue Service and a potential bankruptcy as a part of overhauling its finances.
-Smith was unable to determine the firm's net income/loss prior to 1995.
+In order to get her full-time, the company moved its headquarters to the Minneapolis/Saint Paul area, where Smith wished to stay.
+Smith had to deal with issues with lenders and the Internal Revenue Service and a potential bankruptcy as a part of overhauling the firm's finances.
+Smith was unable to determine the firm's net income/loss prior to 1995, due to the trio's haphazard business practices.
 During 1995, the company did $12 million in revenue with a loss of $1.6 million.